 While Hikvision owns the largest global proportion of market share in the security industry.
-Dahua comes in second place, landing itself ahead of other big players such as Axis, Samsung and Bosch.
+Dahua comes in second place, landing itself ahead of other big players such as Uniview, Hanwha and Axis.

 Both brands are known to produce products that offer a bang for your buck and in many cases have similar features and aesthetics.
 Similarities which often leave our customers wondering, is Hikvision better than Dahua?

 A quick answer to this common question is that Dahua generally manufactures slightly more affordable products that are more suitable for domestic installation.
 While, Hikvision tends to produce more premium products, that are often better for commercial installation.

 However, figuring out whether Hikvision or Dahua produces a better product for your installation scenario also involves understanding the subtle differences between similar camera sets produced by each brand.

 To help guide you on how to compare specific products across different CCTV brands, in this article we will compare Hikvision’s 6MP Acusense Fixed Turret Network Camera with Dahua’s 6MP Fixed Focal Eyeball WizSense Network Camera across several relevant dimensions.